Predicting large scale cosmological structure evolution with generative adversarial network-based autoencoders: Introduction

 \section{Introduction}

-Cosmological simulations allow us to confront existing theoretical models – describing the universe’s initial state, contents, and the physical processes governing its evolution – to increasingly detailed observations of the cosmos, such as that of the James Webb Space Telescope \citep{gardner2006james}, or of the upcoming Euclid survey \citep{laureijs2011euclid}.

-These simulations can describe the evolution through time of matter on a large scale, from N-body simulations modeling only the gravitational interaction of massive particles in expanding space (such as the Millenium simulation \citep{boylan2009resolving}), to more complex simulations (e.g. Illustris\citep{vogelsberger2014introducing}, IllustrisTNG\citep{nelson2019illustristng}, EAGLE \citep{crain2015eagle}) incorporating hydrodynamics and/or physical processes on relatively small scales modeling the evolution of the baryonic matter.
+Cosmological simulations allow us to confront existing theoretical models describing the Universe’s initial state, contents, and the physical processes governing its evolution with increasingly detailed observations of the cosmos, such as the data coming from James Webb Space Telescope \citep{gardner2006james} or the upcoming Euclid survey \citep{laureijs2011euclid}.
+These simulations describe the evolution over time of matter on large scales, from N-body simulations modeling only the gravitational interaction of massive particles in expanding space (e.g., the Millenium simulation, \citealt{boylan2009resolving}) to more complex simulations (e.g., Illustris, \citealt{vogelsberger2014introducing}, IllustrisTNG, \citealt{nelson2019illustristng}, EAGLE, \citealt{crain2015eagle}) incorporating hydrodynamics and/or physical processes on relatively small scales modeling the evolution of baryonic matter.